Web development and website management - A complete overview

 Another important factor for an ideal website is the creation of relevant content.

-In addition to relevant keywords for SEO, we recommend that you adapt the content to your different target groups.
-For this purpose, customer personas and the respective customer journeys can be elaborated through research, which serve as a basis for content creation.
+In addition to relevant keywords for SEO, we recommend adapting the content to your various target groups.
+For this purpose, customer personas and the respective customer journeys can be developed through research, which serve as the basis for content creation.
 In general, it is important to use a good mix of photos, texts, graphics and videos.
 Which content and which content formats should be used in which phase of the sales funnel depends on the respective customer persona.
-Also remember to keep the tone of the content consistent throughout.
+Also remember to keep the tonality of the content consistent throughout.
 In addition, you can increase your authenticity with users by personalizing photo and video content and avoiding stock photos as much as possible.
-Finally, consider offering your content in different languages to appeal to international audiences.
+Finally, you should consider offering your content in different languages to appeal to international target groups.

-In order to be able to update the created content without the need for agencies or IT service providers, we recommend that you connect a content management system (CMS) to the frontend.
+We recommend connecting a content management system (CMS) to the front end so that you can update the content you have created without the need for agencies or IT service providers.
 Content management systems are used in web content management, blogging or news portals as well as social publishing and community management.
-Depending on the needs of your company, you have the choice between different hostings, CMS types and models and accordingly different tools.
+Depending on your company's needs, you have the choice between different hostings, CMS types and models and, accordingly, different tools.

 CMS Hosting